inno-se/the-guide/README.md

   Something that is known to have happened or to exist, especially something for which proof exists, or about which there is information [[Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/fact)].

+- **just barely good enough**, or **JBGE** (adjective)

+  A JBGE artifact is an artifact that at the moment has sufficient quality for a target audience [^JustBarelyGoodEnough].
+  To make JBGE artifacts, you should know the audience of these artifacts and what quality of these artifacts it expects.
+  As time goes, you may need to change artifacts to keep them JBGE.

+  See also TAGRI in this glossary.

 - **The Pyramid Principle** (noun)

   A tool to give your (written) communication more clarity and efficiency.
 Lead with the conclusion, then provide key arguments and finally support them with detailed information [^MintoPyramid].